borg286/sevtech/README.md

 * Maze wafers are a decent source of grain nutrients and can be found in Labyrinths and other dungeons later in the progression.

-* In later dungeons, a food called experiment 115 can also be found which gives protein
+* In later dungeons, a food called experiment 115 can also be found which gives all 4 nutrient types

 * A more invasive alternative to getting at the Labyrinth's secret vault for the Mazebreaker is using the old fashioned method: explosives.
 Angry Pebbles from Betweenlands towers works/TNT/letting creepers blow up.